 One fine mid-October Sunday, I returned home from my morning walk to be greeted with the news our annual council clean-up was on Monday.
-After previous clean-ups, I thought we had nothing left to throw out.
-And so I looked forward to a long day of writing.
+After previous clean-ups, I thought we had nothing left to throw out, and I looked forward to a long day of writing.
 Until I had another look in the attic and shed!

 Instead of writing, I spent the day clearing out a depressingly large pile of junk.
-I arranged the items neatly on our verge, like a shop keeper displaying his wares.
-Because I hoped someone would recycle our unwanted goods and chattels before they were crushed in a garbage truck.
+And I arranged the items neatly on our verge, like a shopkeeper displaying his wares.
+Because I hoped someone would recycle our unwanted goods and chattels before they got crushed by a garbage truck.

-My first experience of council clean-ups was when I moved to Sydney in the early 1980s.
-I lived in a shared house in Bondi and all my bedroom furniture — desk, drawers, wardrobe, bed (but not the mattress!) — was recycled from verge side piles.
+My earliest experience of council clean-ups was when I moved to Sydney in the early 1980s.
+I lived in a shared house in Bondi, and all my bedroom furniture — desk, drawers, wardrobe, bed (but not the mattress!) — was recycled from verge side piles.

-Over the years I retained a keen interest in council clean-ups, unearthing other items of furniture and occasional treasures.
+Over the years, I retained a keen interest in council clean-ups, unearthing other items of furniture and occasional treasures.
 I found a lamp for the desk, bookcases for my books, and a 240-CD carousel tower (now full!).
-The treasures weren’t just for my benefit.
+And the “treasures” weren’t just for my benefit.
 I refurbished a Fussball table for my nephew and a guitar for my niece.

 And when Uncle Robert became a dad, I browsed the piles with renewed vigour for toys for my son.
 I found Hot Wheels cars, Transformers and Lego.
 His first basketball hoop was recycled from a clean-up, as were several bikes.

 It seems my son inherited his father’s compulsive council clean-up gene.
 And as he grew, so did his obsession with the verge side piles.
 I even nicknamed him Magpie!